 Eve promised her sister she would swear off men for a whole year.
 But when she goes to work for the town's sexy new vet, all bets are off...

-Joe laughed, a loud, boisterous sound that broke the spell Eve had somehow woven around him.
-Derrick stepped back and quashed the urge to wipe his hand against his jeans.
-“Now, Eve,” Joe said.
+Joe laughed, a loud, boisterous sound that seemed to fill the room.
+“Now, Eve,” he said.
 “You’ll hurt his feelings.
 Rosco’s the hardest working snake in Marquette County.
 He keeps mice out of the barn.”

 “Naw, just mice,” Joe chuckled.
 “Rosco’s a good boy.”